cross311/conferences/day1/wcf_webapi_service_oriented_development.md

-#WCF vs WebAPI:
-* WebAPI has killed WCF --> "The report of my death was an exaggeration."
-* WCF and WebAPI both have their own uses.
-* WebAPI has a much smaller scope and learning curve than WCF.
-* One is NOT a replacement for the other
-* One is NOT better than the other
-* WCF is WAY more feature rich
-* Web API is WAY more interoperable
-* WCF is based on SOAP protocol
-* Web API is based on REST architecture
-* WCF DataContracts mirror WebAPI Models

-#WCF with WebAPI:
-* Write services in WCF and extend with WebAPI

 #SOA:
 * SOA is not just for enterprise-size applications
 * "The decomposition of a system into autonomous or nearly autonomous units of responsibility and exposure."